zendesk/resque-disable-job/README.md

 ### Operations

 `Resque::Plugins::DisableJob::Stats` comes with a a few methods that will help you keep track of actively disabled jobs and how many times the rule was matched.
+They all return an `Array[Resque::Plugins::DisableJob::Rule]`.

-* `all_disabled_jobs` - returns a hash of all the disabled jobs and their rules
+* `all_disabled_jobs` - a list of all the disabled jobs and their rules
-* `job_disabled_rules(job_name)` - returns a hash of all the rules for one particular job
+* `job_disabled_rules(job_name)` - a list of all the rules for one particular job
-* `disabled_stats` - returns an array of all the disabled jobs, their rules, and the counter of how many times it was matched
+* `disabled_stats` - all the disabled jobs, their rules, and the counter of how many times it was matched (the `Rule` objects have the `counter` attribute set)

 ## Development